Shepherds of Christ Daily Writing |

 The Father, in a perfect act of self-expression, in a perfect act of knowing, generates his son.
 The Son, the Word, is, then, the immanent expression of God's fullness, the reflection of the Father.
 Likewise, from all eternity, the Father and the Son bring forth the Holy Spirit in a perfect act of loving.

 At the destined moment in human history, God's self-expression, the Word, immersed himself into man's world.
 God's inner self-expression now had also become God's outer self-expression.
 Consequently, the mystery of God becomes the mystery of Christ.
 In Christ, God tells us about himself, about his inner life, about his plan of creation and redemption.
 He tells us how Father, Son, and Holy Spirit desire to dwell within us in the most intimate fashion, how they wish to share with us their own life through grace.
 All this he has accomplished and does accomplish through Christ.
 St. Paul tells us: "I became a minister of this Church through the commission God gave me to preach among you his word in its fullness, that mystery hidden from ages and generations past but now revealed to his holy ones.
 God has willed to make known to them the glory beyond price which this mystery brings to the Gentiles—the mystery of Christ in you, your hope of glory.
-This is the Christ we proclaim while we admonish all men and teach them in the full measure of wisdom, hoping to make every man complete in Christ" (Col 1:25-28).
+This is the Christ we proclaim while we admonish all men and teach them in the full measure of wisdom, hoping to make every man complete in Christ" (Col 1:25-28).end of excerpt

 The incorporation into the mystery